 Scenario 3: Global Monetary Disorder

-The world monetary order based on the U.S. dollar as world reserve currency is becoming unstable.
+The world monetary order is based on the U.S. dollar as a world reserve currency is becoming unstable.

 In part that is because Moscow intends to use surplus rubles to buy gold.